 1 Select Eng Setup, Node Settings, Control Surfaces, and enter the IP address and name the control surface you are adding.
-Assign it to Suite 2 Surface A. If you are using an additional Menu Panel or PC for that suite, you can change it to Suite 2 Surface A at this time also.
+Assign it to another suite.
+If you are using an additional Menu Panel or PC for that suite, you can change it to the other at this time.